Family Life Insurance: A guide about life insurance for parents and children

 Yes.
 Just because you and your former spouse are now divorced, doesn’t mean you both aren’t responsible to raise your children.
 Whether the children live with you most of the time or you’re paying child support, life insurance ensures they’ll still be financially provided for if you died unexpectedly.

 Helpful financial planning and budget advice for young families.

-How much life insurance do you need?
+Not sure how much term life insurance you need?

-Helpful advice for parents
+Helpful Advice for Parents

 Term life insurance is affordable and customizable.
 You can customize a policy by its death benefit amount, term length, and with riders.
 One rider that we here at Quotacy find especially important is a Child Rider.

 Whether you’re in your 20s or 40s, being a new parent is one of the most exciting and frightening events that can happen in one’s lifetime.
 In one fell swoop, you are suddenly completely responsible for another human being.